sushilprakash/hsbc/README.md

-# hsbc
-UI design for ATM process
+# UI design for ATM process